ecammnetwork/minimal-mistakes/docs/_ecamm-live-manual/016-virtual-webcam-and-outputs.md

 ## Sharing Window (Pro Only)

-Ecamm Live's  Sharing Window feature can be used to send Ecamm Live's output into Zoom.
-This is an alternative to using the Virtual Camera feature, and may provide a higher resolution when screen sharing.
-Details on using the Sharing Window [can be found here](http://support.ecamm.com/en/articles/4004884-ecamm-live-s-sharing-window-pro-only).
+Ecamm Live's  Sharing Window feature can be used to send Ecamm Live's output into apps that support window capture.
+This is an alternative to using the Virtual Camera feature, and may provide a higher resolution in some situations.
+Details on using the Sharing Window [can be found here](https://support.ecamm.com/en/articles/4004884-ecamm-live-s-sharing-window-pro-only).

 ## NDI Output (Pro Only)